lwade/eucalyptus-sosreport-plugins/README.md

 sosreport --batch --only-plugins eucacore,eucadb,eucafrontend,eucaconsole -vv
 ```

-If you can identify a signle plugin that is having problems run only that plugin and pull the output.
+If you can identify a single plugin that is having problems run only that plugin and pull the output.

 ```shell
 sosreport --batch --only-plugins PLUGIN -vv